-- 1. Courses focusing primarily on language acquisition, with a secondary focus on cultural competency (SPAN 101 through SPAN 208). - 2.
-At the next level, courses introduce students with early advanced language proficiency to the breadth and diversity of the literature, culture and linguistics of the Spanish-speaking world.
+- 1. Courses focusing primarily on language acquisition, with a secondary focus on cultural competency (SPAN 201 through SPAN 208). - 2.
+At the next level, courses introduce students with early advanced language proficiency to the breadth and diversity of the literature, culture, and linguistics of the Spanish-speaking world.

-ingulation of the optimish operating world.
+J

 SPAN 220 Introduction to Spanish Literature 1

 SPAN 222 Introduction to Latin American Literature 1

 SPAN 239 Hispanic Linguistics 1

 SPAN 270 Spanish Cultural Tradition 1

 SPAN 280 Latin American Cultural Traditions 1

 SPAN 285 Latino Literature in the U.S. 1

 SPAN 295 Topics in Spanish 1

-3. At the highest level, our courses provide an in-depth study of an author, period, genre, or issue in Hispanic literature, culture or linguistics (300-level courses).
+3. At the highest level, our courses provide an in-depth study of an author, period, genre, or issue in Hispanic literature, culture, or linguistics (300-level courses).